wwarthen/RomWBW/Source/Doc/Applications.md

 The purpose of this utility is to allow the copying of whole disk slices from one disk slice to another slice

-This tool is only supported by RomWBW HBIOS, it uses HBIOS for all its disk IO.
+This tool is only supported by RomWBW HBIOS; it uses HBIOS for all its disk IO.
 UNA UBIOS is not supported by this tool.

 This tool is running on CP/M 2.2 or 3.0 and has access to full 64kb of RAM, with a minimum of 48kb TPA

-This tool only works with hard disk devices, other media types like floppy, are not supported at this time.
+This tool only works with hard disk devices; other media types like floppy, are not supported at this time.
 This tool works across different hard disk device types, even of different physical type

 Both hd1k and hd512 are fully supported, however copying from one layout type to the other is not supported.

-During operation data is copied in a single read/write pass, data is not verified by default.
+During operation, data is copied in a single read/write pass; data is not verified by default.
 If there is a write error, it will be reported, and operation will stop.